-- 2. SERT Activation: The SERT Leader may decide to elevate the State EOC to a SERT Activation if: - a.
-Confidence is increasing that significant accumulation of snow, sleet or ice is expected; - b.
-Major traffic problems, power outages or shelter openings are expected or occurring; - c.
-A Nor'easter has impacted the State causing flooding, road closures and damages to structures; or - d.
-Numerous State resources have been requested.
+- c.
+Level 2 Activation: The SERT Leader may elevate the activation level to 2 if a winter storm is causing or has caused widespread significant impacts across the State.
+This could include any or all of the following. - Major traffic problems, power outages and shelter openings are expected or occurring; - A Nor'easter has impacted the State causing flooding, road closures and damages to structures; and - Numerous State resources have been requested.

-During a SERT Activation, all necessary SERT agencies will be activated in the State EOC and RCC(s).
-Movement of supplies before and after the storm will be directed by the SERT Leader and the Logistics Section.
-Shelters will be opened in the affected region, as necessary.
-If needed, the Deputy General Counsel may assist the NC Governor's Office in drafting a State of 2023

-Emergency Proclamation to be forwarded to the Governor for signature.
+At this level, all necessary SERT agencies will be activated in the State EOC and Branch Offices/RCC.
+Movement of supplies after the storm will be directed by the SERT Leader and the Logistics Section.
+If power outages are expected to be long lasting, shelters will be opened in the affected region.
+If needed, the Planning Section will assist the NCEM Governor's Liaison in drafting a State of Emergency Proclamation to be forwarded to the Governor for signature.